 For the love of entertainment

 I’m beginning to see a pattern here.
-The Best Supporting Actress of the 2000s ranking was pretty weak compared to other categories, and there’s more of that here.
+The ranking for Best Supporting Actress of the 2000s was pretty weak compared to other categories for that decade, and there’s more of that here.

 L.A.
 Confidential is a great movie.
 No doubt about that.
-But the male characters had much more depth to them than Basinger’s beautiful prostitute, Lynn Bracken.
-She seemed to be the movie’s attempt at a femme fatale figure, but she’s too sweet to fit the bill.
-She’s basically just the cliched hooker with a heart of gold.
-Basinger executes the role well (and looks the part), but if we’re being honest you could swap her out for any number of actresses and the part would be just as well done.
-It’s just not a very strong role–which is surprising, coming from such a morally complex film.
-Truth be told, everyone knew Titanic was steamrolling its way to the big awards that year.
-Basinger’s performance was the biggest category in which Academy voters could throw critical darling L.A.
-Confidential a bone and still feel good about themselves in the morning.
+But the male characters had much more depth than Basinger’s beautiful prostitute, Lynn Bracken.
+She seemed to be the movie’s attempt at a femme fatale, but she’s too sweet to fit the bill.
+She’s basically just the clichéd hooker with a heart of gold.
+Basinger executes the role well, but if we’re being honest you could swap her out for any number of actresses who could have done just as well.
+It’s just not a very strong role.

-I worship at the altar of Judi Dench, so this is hard for me.
-But even diehard Judi-philes have to concede that she was only in six minutes of the movie.
+I worship at the altar of Judi Dench, but even diehard Judi-philes like me must concede that she was only in eight minutes of the movie.
 That’s the second-shortest Academy-Award winning performance ever (Beatrice Straight, who was only in five minutes of Network, holds the record).
-To her enormous credit, Dame Judi brings no small amount of life and nerve to her portrayal of Queen Elizabeth I in her later years.
+To her credit, Dame Judi brings no small amount of life and nerve to her portrayal of Queen Elizabeth I in her later years.
 She is shrewd, playful, and remarkably stern.
 She makes such a splash that you almost don’t notice how little of the movie she’s actually in.
-I might have given the award to Lynn Redgrave for Gods and Monsters instead, but here we are.

-Marisa Tomei is probably the most infamous Oscar winner of the last thirty years.
-Her win was so unexpected that there’s actually a conspiracy theory that Jack Palance read the wrong name when he opened the envelope, and the Academy was too embarrassed to correct the error.
+Marisa Tomei is one of the most infamous Oscar winners.
+Her win was so unexpected it prompted a conspiracy theory that Jack Palance read the wrong name when he opened the envelope, and no one corrected the error.
 To some, it’s the only explanation for how a lightweight comedic role defeated heavy competition from Miranda Richardson for Damage, Joan Plowright for Enchanted April, Vanessa Redgrave for Howards End, and Judy Davis for Husbands and Wives.
 I can’t explain the voting, but I do think that a lot of the outrage and conspiracy theories are unfair to Tomei, who has since earned two more Academy Award nominations (for In the Bedroom and The Wrestler).
 As Mona Lisa Vito, the totally Jersey girl girlfriend of Joe Pesci’s goombah lawyer, Tomei stole the movie.
 I frequently catch My Cousin Vinny on TV, and if it’s near the end I make sure I catch her big moment on the witness stand.
 Judge if you must, but I like her.
-I would probably have given the Oscar to Vanessa Redgrave that year, but I like her nonetheless.

 The Academy definitely had a thing for brassy ladies in the 90’s.
-Like Sorvino and Tomei, Mercedes Ruehl played a sassy girlfriend with New Yawk mannerisms, leaning toward the comedic.
+Like Sorvino and Tomei, Mercedes Ruehl played a comedically sassy girlfriend with New Yawk mannerisms.
 Unlike Sorvino and Tomei, Ruehl’s had some dramatic heft to it–mostly because her movie’s script wasn’t strictly comedic, but still.
 Ruehl had played this part on Broadway, and she brought a stage actor’s sentiment and familiarity along with her to the silver screen.
-For the most part, Ruehl went back to Broadway and did some smaller TV roles in the years since The Fisher King, making her perhaps the least known actress on this list (personally, I enjoyed her arc as Frasier’s ballbuster boss/romantic interest on Frasier).
-Anyway, she’s good in The Fisher King but she wasn’t really spellbinding or all that memorable (I also hated the movie, but that can’t factor in).
+She’s good in The Fisher King but she wasn’t really spellbinding or all that memorable (I also hated the movie, but that can’t factor in).
 That she ended up right smack in the middle of the lineup seems appropriate to me.

-Should have won in 1991: Jessica Tandy was in fine form in Fried Green Tomatoes, but I’m okay with Ruehl’s win.
+Should have won in 1991: Jessica Tandy was in fine form in Fried Green Tomatoes, and Juliette Lewis was great in Cape Fear, but I’m okay with Ruehl’s win.

-Shh.
-Shh–shhhh.
-Don’t speak.
-Yes, it’s another brassy lady (and the second Supporting Actress winner to come from a Woody Allen movie in the 90’s).
-And like all Woody Allen actresses worth their salt, Dianne Wiest is far and away the most memorable thing about Bullets Over Broadway.
+It’s another brassy lady (and another Supporting Actress from a Woody Allen movie).
+Like all Woody Allen actresses worth their salt, Dianne Wiest is far and away the most memorable thing about Bullets Over Broadway.
 As the eccentric actress Helen Sinclair, Wiest is an oddball delight.
 Certainly not as memorable as Uma Thurman in Pulp Fiction (also a nominee that year), but I guess we can’t have everything.
 It’s a little disappointing that Woody Allen hasn’t used Wiest since Bullets Over Broadway, especially since she previously won a Supporting Actress Oscar for his movie Hannah and Her Sisters in 1986.
 She had a way of making his material sing–and is equally capable of playing for laughs or for tears.
-But then, this would have been around the time Woody’s private life became something of a scandal, so maybe Wiest thought it was best to move on.

-Should have won in 1994: honestly, I would have given it to either Sally Field or Robin Wright Penn for Forrest Gump, but neither were nominated.
-Of the nominees, Helen Mirren was probably the most deserving for The Madness of King George, but you can’t really top Uma Thurman’s magnetic bad girl in Pulp Fiction.
+Should have won in 1994: Honestly, I would have given it to either Sally Field or Robin Wright Penn for Forrest Gump, but neither were nominated.
+Of the nominees, Uma Thurman’s performance in Pulp Fiction is the most memorable, but Helen Mirren was probably the most deserving for The Madness of King George.

-To be honest, up until now most of these ladies have been filler.
-Several of them are actresses I like and respect, but these particular performances wouldn’t go very far any other decade.
 Now we’re getting to the heavy hitters.
-Angelina Jolie’s intensity practically burned down the screen when she took on the role of Lisa, a sociopathic patient in a 1960’s mental hospital.
+Angelina Jolie’s intensity practically burned down the screen when she took on the role of Lisa, a sociopathic patient in a 1960s mental hospital.
 With her dangerous charisma, Lisa has a frequently unhealthy sway over the other patients.
 Also a lot of anger.
-Jolie is great, but in many ways she seems to be playing a wildly exaggerated version of herself in the 1990s.
+Jolie is great, but she also seems to be playing an exaggerated version of herself in the 1990s.
 Remember, back then Jolie wasn’t the restrained actress/director/humanitarian she is today.
 Back then she freaked everyone out by jumping in pools fully clothed after winning a Golden Globe, practically making out with her brother at the Academy Awards, and wearing a vial of her then-husband Billy Bob Thornton’s blood around her neck.
 So she’s great as Lisa, but, well, it wasn’t exactly a stretch for her.

 Should have won in 1999: Jolie had it locked.

-To be perfectly honest, this is a kind of sentimental choice on my behalf.
-I thought Anna Paquin was just totally adorable in The Piano.
+I thought Anna Paquin was just adorable in The Piano.
 But more than that, I thought it was perhaps the most honest portrayal of what it is to be a child captured on film.
-OK, a child caught up in some very dangerous, adult circumstances, but still.
 Children on film are usually one of two things: wise beyond their years or annoyingly cutesy.
 Paquin’s Flora is neither of those.
 She’s just a kid!
 Prone to flights of fancy (read: lies), sometimes petulant, sometimes sweet, and possessing a slightly self-centered view of the world.
 This is a performance that embraces childhood in all its complex wonder.
 Whether or not Paquin knew what she was doing or, more likely, director Jane Campion just knew how to coax such a revelatory performance from a child is up for debate.
 But it remains an astonishing performance.
-As an aside, the scene where Flora is forced to wash trees as punishment still makes me chuckle to this day.